svalenti/pessto/README.md

 ## IRAF

 The installation instructions are taken from here: https://iraf-community.github.io/install.html.
 For more information about the latest release at the time I wrote this, check here: https://github.com/iraf-community/iraf/releases.
+If you are interested in the very latest release (v2.18), check https://iraf.noirlab.edu/release.
+Note that this hasn't been tested with the pipeline!

 ### System Requirements and Dependencies